cardano-foundation/CIPs/CIP-0911/README.md

 #### Remediation

 Identify a small group of block producing nodes that will be used to recover the chain.
-This group should have sufficient delegated stake to be capable of generating at least 9 blocks in a 36 hour window.
+For Cardano mainnet, this group should have sufficient delegated stake to be capable of generating at least 9 blocks in a 36 hour window.
 It should be isolated from the rest of the network.
-The chain can then be recovered by resetting the wall clocks on the group of block producing nodes, restarting them from the last good block on Cardano mainnet, playing forward the chain production at high speed (10x usual speed is recommended), while inserting new empty blocks at the slots which are allocated to the block producers.
+The chain can then be recovered by resetting the wall clocks on the group of block producing nodes, restarting them from the last good block on the Cardano network, playing forward the chain production at high speed (10x usual speed is recommended), while inserting new empty blocks at the slots which are allocated to the block producers.
 The recovery nodes can then be restarted with normal settings, including connections to the network.
 Ouroboros Genesis then allows other nodes in the network to rapidly resynchronize